seefrye/waaaaagh-list/_notes/Current State of Unit Templating.md

 <%_ tp.file.include(relic_weaponLink) %>
 <%* } else { } -%>

+---

 <%* if (tp.frontmatter.spell1 != null) { %>
 <%_ tp.file.include(spell1Link) %>
 <%* } else { } _%>
 ```

 Again, there's clearly better ways to do this, but I haven't gotten there yet.
 Running that template will automatically pull and format the data for that unit card, and spit out a markdown file.
-Here's that markdown rendered in-broswer: [[Automated Unit Card]]
+Here's that markdown rendered in-broswe.
+Check out the flashcards for rule text: [[Automated Unit Card]]